oladosuabayomi/faq-accordion/README.md

 ---

-This project was a wonderful experience, and I look forward to tackling more challenges like this!
+This project was a wonderful experience, and I look forward to tackling more challenges like this 🙏!